 Leadership distributes through an organization, and leadership is an action of :

 - shared map mapping (making sense of the environment/challenge/decision);

 - identifying what behaviors and activities are not allowed;

-- agreeing how to treat and respond to those that violate the behaviors.
+- agreeing on how to treat and respond to those that violate the behaviors.

-Confusion is a good place to be, and when confusion happens, that is when leadership emerges.
+Confusion is a good place to be, and when confusion happens, leadership emerges.